herkang/community-resource-directory-project/readme.md

 #### 2.0

--OAuth (connect to Gmail, Facebook)
+- OAuth (connect to Gmail, Facebook)
 - Provide information about recognizing situation
 ----> direct to resource(s)